Single Person Child Carer Credit

 - A claimant, whether a primary or secondary claimant must not be:

 - jointly assessed to tax as a married person or civil partner

 - married (unless separated)

 - widowed or a surviving civil partner in the year for which he or she is making a claim.

-What do I do if I do not receive the credit but believe that I am entitled to it or if Revenue allocates the credit to me automatically but I am not entitled to it?
+What do I do if I do not receive the tax credit but believe that I am entitled to it or if Revenue allocates the credit to me but I am not entitled to it?

-- If you are allocated the credit but are not entitled to it because, for example, the child is not residing with you for most of the year, or is no longer in receipt of full-time instruction, then you must notify your Revenue office of your change in circumstances as soon as possible and request that the credit be withdrawn.
+- If you are allocated the tax credit but are not entitled to it because, for example, the child is not residing with you for most of the year, or is no longer in receipt of full-time instruction, then you must notify your Revenue office of your change in circumstances as soon as possible and request that the credit be withdrawn.